 You can also talk with a member of your health care team.

-It is important for your health care team to know about any medications you have been taking.
+Your health care team needs to know about any medications you have been taking.
 A doctor, nurse or pharmacist will review your medications with you during your Pre-Admission Clinic visit and during your hospital stay.

 Remember to bring these items if you use them: